-So Page experience in its full form will be a collection of metrics that Google considers necessary for user experience, these will include some already existing metrics that you should already have in place, like a valid URL SSL cert (HTTPS) Making sure your site is mobile friendly and safe and not overusing interstitial pop-ups.
+So Page experience in its full form will be a collection of metrics that Google considers necessary for user experience.
+These will include some already existing metrics that you should already have in place, like a valid URL SSL cert (HTTPS), Ensuring your site is mobile friendly and safe and not overusing interstitial pop-ups.
 Core Web Vitals will be at the heart of that score.
 It’s important to point out that an excellent page experience score won’t magically push you to the number 1 spot in Google.
-It’s only going to be part of the bigger picture, and Google has been quick to point this out.
+It’s only going to be part of the bigger picture, and Google has quickly pointed this out.

 It can seem very daunting for site owners who don’t have in house SEO services or a dev team to start work on this but don’t worry, there is excellent documentation out there, and Google said that you have until around May to improve your site’s scores.
 So let’s take a look at how we do that.